zahurazaman-cs/Software_Engineering/README.md

 The other controllers follow the same structure but use variable types appropriate to their domain.

-API Structure and JSON Formats
+API Structure and JSON Formats:
 The frontend communicates with the backend exclusively using JSON via HTTP POST calls.
 Each variable type has a dedicated API endpoint.
 1. IntVar API
-POST /api/intvar/solve
+POST /api/solve
 Example Request JSON
 {
   "constraintType": "SUM",